Types of Coverage

 An overview of the four main types of health insurance networks

-If you're seeing a doctor, for example, who is part of the network your plan covers, then that coverage is considered in-network, which is generally cheaper than out of network care.
+If you're seeing a doctor, for example, who is part of the network your plan covers, then that coverage is considered in-network, which is generally cheaper than out-of-network care.

 Which network type is right for me?